Alon Abutbul: 1980s

-After graduating from Thelma Yellin High School in 1983, Abutbul appeared in the Israeli film Hapnimiyah.
-In 1985 Abutbul starred in the movie Bar 51 directed by Amos Guttman alongside Mosko Alkalai and Smadar Kilchinsky, and took part in the Israeli film Battle of the Chairmanship in which he played alongside the popular Israeli comedy group HaGashash HaHiver.
-In 1986 Abutbul appeared in the film Malkat Hakitah.
+After graduating from the Thelma Yellin High School of Arts in 1983, Abutbul appeared in the Israeli coming-of-age drama film Hapnimiyah (The Boarding School).
+In 1986 Abutbul starred in the crime drama movie Bar 51 directed by Amos Guttman alongside Mosko Alkalai and Smadar Kilchinsky.
+That same year, he took part in the Israeli satirical comedy film The Battle for the Chairmanship (HaKrav Al HaVa'ad), performing alongside the popular Israeli comedy trio HaGashash HaHiver.
+In 1986 Abutbul appeared in the high school drama film Malkat Hakitah (The Classroom Queen).

-Abutbul's first role in a big popular film was in 1986 when he was cast in the Israeli movie Shtei Etzbaot Mi'Tzidon (Two Fingers from Sidon), a film which took place in the 1982 Lebanon War.
-For his performance in this film Abutbul was later awarded the "Best Actor" award at the Jerusalem Film Festival.
-That year he also played in the American-Israeli co-production Every Time We Say Goodbye in which he played alongside Gila Almagor.
-In 1987 Abutbul appeared in the Israeli Photo Roman.
-A year later, Abutbul played in the Israeli film Makom L'Yad Hayam alongside Anat Tzachor and in the American film Rambo III alongside Sylvester Stallone.
+Abutbul's first role in a big popular film was in 1986 when he was cast in the leading role in the Israeli war drama movie Shtei Etzbaot MiTzidon (Two Fingers from Sidon), a film which took place during the 1982 Lebanon War.
+For his performance in this film Abutbul was awarded the "Best Actor" award at the Jerusalem Film Festival.
+That year he also appeared in the American-Israeli romantic period drama co-production Every Time We Say Goodbye in which he played alongside Gila Almagor.
+In 1987 Abutbul appeared in the Israeli romantic drama Photo Roman.
+A year later, Abutbul played in the Israeli social drama film Makom L'Yad Hayam (A Place by the Sea) alongside Anat Tzachor, and in the American action film Rambo III alongside Sylvester Stallone.

-In 1989, after appearing in a short film called Ha-Kluv and in the Israeli-American coproduction Streets of Yesterday, Abutbul appeared in the Israeli film Ehad Mishelanu (One of Us), alongside Dan Toren and Sharon Alexander.
+In 1989, after appearing in a short drama film called Ha-Kluv (The Cage) and in the Israeli-American coproduction political drama Streets of Yesterday, Abutbul appeared in the Israeli military thriller/drama film Ehad Mishelanu (One of Us), alongside Dan Toren and Sharon Alexander.
 For his performance in the film Abutbul was awarded the "Best Actor" award in the Jerusalem Film Festival.

 1990s

-In 1991, Abutbul played in the American film Killing Streets.
-A year later, in 1992, Abutbul starred in the Israeli film Roked Al Hahof.
-In 1993 Abutbul played in the Israeli film Ha-Yerusha alongside Avi Toledano.
+In 1991, Abutbul featured in the American action film Killing Streets.
+A year later, in 1992, Abutbul starred in the Israeli drama film Roked Al Hahof (Dancing on the Beach).
+In 1993 Abutbul played in the Israeli drama film Ha-Yerusha (The Inheritance) alongside Avi Toledano.
 In 1993 Abutbul played in the direct-to-video American action film Deadly Heroes directed by Menahem Golan in which he played alongside Uri Gavriel.

-In 1995, Abutbul produced Gur Bentwich's film Ha-Kochav Hakachol in which he played the leading role.
-In 1995 Abutbul played in the Israeli film Leylasede alongside Gila Almagor and Anat Waxman, and also played in the Israeli film Ha-Khetzi HaSheni alongside Orna Banai.
-In 1998 Abutbul played in the Israeli TV film Mazal dagim and the Israeli film Gentila.
-In 1999 he participated in the Israeli movie Love at Second Sight.
+In 1995, Abutbul produced Gur Bentwich's cult sci fi/drama film Ha-Kochav Hakachol (Planet Blue) in which he played the leading role.
+In 1995 Abutbul appeared in the Israeli comedy drama film Leylasede (Passover Fever) alongside Gila Almagor and Anat Waxman, and also played in the Israeli comedy film Ha-Khetzi HaSheni (The Second Half) alongside Orna Banai.

+In 1998 Abutbul played in the Israeli TV film Mazal dagim (Pisces) and the Israeli drama film Gentila, and starred in the short film Im Hukim (With Rules), which won the Jury Award at the Munich International Festival of Film Schools and was a finalist for the Cinéfondation award at the Cannes Film Festival.
+In 1999 he participated in the Israeli drama movie Love at Second Sight (Ahava Mimabat Sheni).